mhgbrown/webperf-site/README.md

 ## Rule 1: Make Fewer HTTP Requests

 ### Stats
 The following are load times taken from a few sample requests on a ~10Mbps connection in cold and warm cache conditions.
+This information is taken from Google Chrome version 20.0.1132.57.

 **Original**